egy1st/b1st-ticketing-system/README.md

 a Premium Ticketing System

-Copyright © 2016-2022  by EGY1ST Software.
+Copyright © 2016-2022  by EGY1ST Software & ZeroBytes for Deep Learning.

-B1ST a  Premium Ticketing System
+B1ST a  Free but Premium Ticketing System

 **Table of contents![](img/Aspose.Words.5a7a66c4-6162-47da-b6ed-76af7c95837f.001.png)**